StafflinePeoplePlus/zap-automation-framework/README.md

 ```

 In case the action detects warnings or failures, it will open a new issue in your repository, stating
-that the analysis of the scan discovered the aforementioned warnings and/or failures and will contain a link
+that the analysis of the scan discovered the aforementioned warnings and/or failures.
-to the action which contains the artifacts (report), in order for you to be able to have a deeper look in it.

 Now, if you need something more detailed, you'll have to supply a report of the `traditional-json` type: